rvaanthony/Prepared/README.md

 Prepared is a real-time call processing application that receives phone calls via Twilio, transcribes audio in real-time, extracts location information, and visualizes it on an interactive map.

+> **Note**: This project is built to **Principal Engineer standards**, demonstrating enterprise-grade architecture, best practices, clean code principles, comprehensive testing, and production-ready implementation patterns.
+Every aspect of this codebase reflects the quality and technical excellence expected at the highest engineering levels.

 ## High-Level Architecture Flow

 ```